georgeslabreche/opssat-orbitai/Mochi/README.md

 - exit: stop the server and exit the program (does not save the trained models).

 #### Training, Continue Training, and Inferring
-An ML Server implemented by the OrbitAI serves as a generic entry point that accepts training or inference inputs of any size if the following structure:
+An ML Server implemented by the OrbitAI serves as a generic entry point that accepts training or inference inputs of any size in the following structure:
 - The first four characters is an integer value representing the total length of the message sent to the ML Server.
 - The remaining characters compose the input string sent to the update (train) or predict (infer) functions implemented in the [MochiMochi online ML algorithms](https://github.com/georgeslabreche/MochiMochi).